Puglia - Bari - Beaches

 Polignano a Mare

-Polignano is one of the most beautiful seaside towns on the Apulian Adriatic coast in the province of Bari.
+Polignano is today one of the most beautiful seaside towns on the Apulian Adriatic coast in the province of Bari.
+The ancient town, built entirely of local white stone, offers shelter from the summer sun to visitors who venture through the streets of the center during the hottest hours.

 Polignano a Mare: what to see